caochao39/tarerobotics/docs/source/simulation_system_setup.rst

 Simulation System Setup
 =======================

-This section contains instructions to set up the autonomy stack for simulation using Ubuntu 24.04 installed with `ROS2 Jazzy <https://docs.ros.org/en/jazzy/Installation.html>`_ (recommended distribution).
+This section contains instructions to set up the autonomy stack for simulation using Ubuntu 24.04 installed with ROS2 Jazzy (recommended distribution).
 For other Ubuntu and ROS2 distributions, please refer to the corresponding branches in the `GitHub repository <https://github.com/jizhang-cmu/autonomy_stack_mecanum_wheel_platform>`_.
 The system is integrated with `Unity <https://unity.com>`_ environment models.

 Base Autonomy System
 --------------------

-Install ROS2 Jazzy.
+Install ROS2 Jazzy following `the instructions on this page <https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html>`_.
 Then, add 'source /opt/ros/jazzy/setup.bash' to the '~/.bashrc' file and ``source ~/.bashrc`` in the terminal to engage the installation.

 .. code-block:: console